Basha-R/architecture-center/docs/guide/hpc/weather-research-forecasting-content.md

     used to create a private network infrastructure in the cloud.
   - [Network security groups](/azure/virtual-network/network-security-groups-overview) are used to restrict access to the VM.
   - A public IP address connects the internet to the VM.
+- [Azure CycleCloud](https://azuremarketplace.microsoft.com/en-US/marketplace/apps/azurecyclecloud.azure-cyclecloud) is used to create the cluster in the multi-node configuration.
 - A physical solid-state drive (SSD) is used for storage.

 ## Compute sizing and drivers